-1009 M 12:00-1:20pm ONLINE

-Nabas, N 6/14-7/8 Note Online course.
-All instruction will be provided via the internet, through the college learning management system, Canvas and Zoom software.
-Meets online weekly on Mondays 12:00 to 1:20pm for live lecture.
+12:00-1:20pm ONLINE Nabas, N Note: Online course.
+All instruction will be provided via the internet through the college learning management system CANVAS and Zoom software.
+Meets online weekly on Mondays 12:00PM - 1:20PM for live lecture.
 Access to a computer with audio and video capability is required.
-Go to www.losmedanos.edu/onlineclasses for course access information.